API provider confidentiality and integrity

 Even after the persistent maximum number of requests or timeout is reached, the SSL session ID

 can be used to avoid another costly handshake.
-During the handshake phase, IBM z/OS Connect and the REST client create an SSL session
+During the handshake phase, IBM z/OS Connect and the REST client create an SSL session ID,

-ID, which is used for all the persistent HTTP connections.
+which is used for all the persistent HTTP connections.
 When another handshake is needed, and the

 REST client calls IBM z/OS Connect with the same SSL

 session ID as used in the previous handshake, IBM z/OS Connect can decide to do a null handshake.
-The
+The null

-avoid the handshake phase.
+the handshake phase.
 The connection is a prolongation of the persistent HTTP connections.
 The

 control of the usage of the SSL session ID is done in the